KishoreVB70/Lottery-Tutorial/README.md

         witnet.randomize{ value: feeValue }();
     }
 ```
-- Next is the `requestRandomess` function which is a slightly modified version of the one from Witnet
-- Instead of sending the funds from the caller,  we are going to use the funds already present in the contract to call the randomize function
+- Next is the `requestRandomess` function which is a slightly modified version of the one from Witnet.
+Instead of sending the funds from the caller,  we are going to use the funds already present in the contract to call the randomize function
 - First, we set the block number
-- Then we have a fee value which is set to 1 Celo(normal fee is very less than 1 Celo)
-- This is not a problem as only the fee value will be deducted from the 1 Celo
+- Then we have a fee value which is set to 1 Celo(normal fee is very less than 1 Celo).
+This is not a problem as only the fee value will be deducted from the 1 Celo
 - Finally, we call the randomize function in the randomness contract
 ---
 ```solidity